 Keeping the model of the learning cycle in mind, you need to decide how you will sequence the information and then create a framework for the program.

 Charles Reigeluth, an American educational theorist, developed something called elaboration theory.
-According to this approach, modules within training programs should be organized in increasing order of complexity so that each module elaborates upon the previous one.
+According to this approach, modules within effective training programs should be organized in increasing order of complexity so that each module elaborates upon the previous one.

 In the case of complex equipment, you could start with teaching the simplest task that technicians need to perform with the machine.
 While performing this simple task, the learner would become familiar with some of the major functional elements.
 The following lessons would teach more complex scenarios until the learners are able to perform the full range of tasks.
 This approach provides learners with knowledge in the context of a real on-the-job application.